Globocnik0/instagraf/README.md

 # Accepted file types

-Only file extensions accepted by Instagraf are .txt, .csv and .xlsx.
+Only file extensions accepted by Instagraf are .txt, .xlsx and .csv (with ; as separator) .

 Data should be written in first two columns without any headers in the first row.

-Examples of upload files can be seen in the example_upload_files folder.
+Examples of upload files can be seen in the database/uploaded_files folder.
+They belong to user "ales" as it can be seen in database/accounts.json.

 # Sources